 “You don’t know the half of it,” said Jay.

 “Whatever you think you need to do, do it right.
 Don’t make me regret this!”
 Jango leapt upon Jay with his centipede-knife.
 “I’ll see you in the next eternity!”

 Jango groaned.
-“What do you want now?”
+“What do you want this time?”